Gritsamada: Legend

 In the Bṛhaddevatā, Gritsamada is stated to have become as large and strong as Indra through penances, which led to the daityas Dhuni and Cumiri to mistake him for such.
 When Gritsamada realized their hostile intentions, he praised Indra with hymns so that Indra could defeat them.
 According to the late medieval commentator Sayana, Gritsamada was captured by asuras and was released on Indra's command and by his was made the son of Śunaka Bhārgava.
-In a myth in the Mahābhārata, Vasishtha curses Gritsamada to be a wild animal as a result of Gritsamada faltering in the recitation of formulae in a sacrifice.
+In the Mahābhārata, not Vasishtha but Varishtha, curses Gritsamada to be a wild animal as a result of Gritsamada faltering in the recitation of formulae in a sacrifice.
 He cursed that he would be an animal divested of intelligence, subject to grief, ever filled with fear and that he would be an animal for ten thousand years with ten and eight hundred years in addition.
 However, Śiva restores him to his normal form and grants him immortality.
 Gritsamada later shared this story to Yudhishthira.